-4 Writing your future
+4 Writing Your Future

 We all have strengths and weaknesses, and for students of Computer Science, it is sometimes their communication skills that let them down.
 Other chapters in this guidebook discuss the fundamental communication skills of speaking, listening and reading.
 This chapter looks at written communication because: